 - Many employers prefer candidates with previous experience in animal care, law enforcement, or security.

-- Volunteering at shelters or working as a dog trainer can strengthen your application.
+- Volunteering at shelters or working as a dog trainer can strengthen your application for dog handler requirements.

 Career Paths for Dog Handlers